 A French racing stalwart who conquered Formula 3000 and Le Mans endurance battles, proving speed is a marathon, not just a sprint.

-Jean-Christophe Boullion's career unfolded in the high-stakes shadow of his mentor, Alain Prost.
-The French driver's path was one of formidable talent that found its ultimate expression outside the Formula One spotlight.
-His 1994 International Formula 3000 championship win was a masterclass, a title that announced him as a complete driver.
-It earned him a seat with the Sauber F1 team, but his stint there was brief and frustrating, yielding no points across 11 Grands Prix in 1995.
-Rather than fade, Boullion reinvented himself as a king of endurance.
-Joining Henri Pescarolo's legendary team, he became a cornerstone of their sports car dynasty.
-He was instrumental in securing back-to-back Le Mans Series titles in 2005 and 2006, and he stood on the podium at the grueling 24 Hours of Le Mans twice.
-Boullion's legacy is that of the consummate professional: a driver whose intelligence, consistency, and sheer toughness made him a feared competitor in races that tested not just speed, but the very durability of man and machine.
+Jean-Christophe Boullion won the 1994 International Formula 3000 championship, a title that earned him a seat with the Sauber F1 team.
+He scored no points across 11 Grands Prix in 1995.
+He reinvented himself as a king of endurance, joining Henri Pescarolo's team.
+He secured back-to-back Le Mans Series titles in 2005 and 2006 and stood on the podium at the 24 Hours of Le Mans twice.
+His intelligence, consistency, and sheer toughness made him a feared competitor in races that tested the durability of man and machine.

 1965–1980